+VAT cash accounting

 You can account for VAT on a cash basis.
-The VAT authorities - HM Revenue & Customs in the UK, or the Revenue Commissioners in the Republic of Ireland, operate a Cash Accounting scheme designed to help small businesses manage their cash flow by allowing them to calculate VAT on the payments they make and receive, rather than on the invoices they issue or, in the Republic of Ireland, on the payments they receive from customers and the invoices they receive from suppliers.
-Sage 50 Accounts allows you to account for VAT using the VAT Cash Accounting Scheme - for information about setting up your software to use this method, see your Sage 50 Accounts help.
+The VAT authorities - HM Revenue & Customs in the UK, or the Revenue Commissioners in the

+Republic of Ireland, operate a Cash Accounting scheme designed to help small businesses manage their cash flow.

+You can use this scheme to calculate VAT on the payments you make and receive, rather than on the invoices you issue.
+In the Republic of Ireland, you calculate VAT on the payments you receive from customers and the invoices you receive from suppliers.

+With Sage 50 Accounts you can account for VAT using the VAT Cash Accounting Scheme - for information about setting up your software to use this method, see your Sage 50 Accounts F1 help.

+Flat Rate - cash based accounting

+In the UK, another cash based VAT accounting scheme is available -Flat Rate - Cash Based Accounting, whereby the VAT payable to HMRC is calculated by multiplying the business' gross cash turnover by a percentage, which varies according to trade sector.

-For more information about VAT, see Introducing VAT (Value Added Tax) on page 14.
+For more information about VAT, see Introducing VAT (value added tax) on page 14.

-Invoice Accounting
+Invoice accounting

-The accrual method of accounting applies when your customers don't pay you immediately, but receive an invoice from you which they must then pay within a certain time.
+The invoice accounting method applies when your customers don't pay you immediately, but receive an invoice from you which they must then pay within a certain time.
 These are known as credit sales, and the length of time within which you require your customers to pay you is called your 'credit terms'.